-- 44. All applicants must register in the British Academy's online Flexi-Grant system to enable the processing and assessment of their application.
-All applications must be submitted in English. - 45.
-All applications will be subject to an eligibility check undertaken by appropriate British Academy staff before being put forward for assessment, and applications that are not completed correctly and on time will not be considered. - 46.
-The deadline for submissions and UK institutional approval is 15 May 2019 at 17.00 (UK time).
-Applicants will not be allowed to make any changes to their applications or submit any additional information after the 15 May deadline.
+- 47. All applicants must register in the British Academy's online Flexi-Grant system to enable the processing and assessment of their application.
+All applications must be submitted in English. - 48.
+All applications will be subject to an eligibility check undertaken by appropriate British Academy staff before being put forward for assessment, and applications that are not completed correctly and submitted on time will not be considered. - 49.
+The deadline for submissions and UK institutional approval is 1 July 2020 at 17.00 (UK time).
+Applicants will not be allowed to make any changes to their applications or submit any additional information after the 1 July deadline.